GoldEagle93/meld/docs/tutorial/protein_DNA_tutorial.rst

     N_STEPS = 20000
     BLOCK_SIZE = 100

-We can start one meld simulation from N initial structures (where N <= "N_REPLICAS").
+We can start one meld simulation from N initial structures (where N <= ``N_REPLICAS``).
+If there is one initial structure, it will be replicated for each replica.
+If there is more, they will be copied if necessary to reach ``N_REPLICAS``.
 Defining states based on each input template is done as follows:

 .. code-block:: python